Telucero/Ensemble_Analysis/README.md

 Evaluate each model on the test set to assess its generalization performance.
 Generate confusion matrices for each model on the test set to visualize classification results.

-### Bagging Script
-The bagging script extends the baseline script by applying the Bagging technique to the original models.
-The bagging script includes the following steps:

 # Bagging:
 Use the BaggingClassifier from scikit-learn to create ensemble models for each base model (SimpleNN, XGBoost, SVM).
 Train ensemble models for each base model by creating an ensemble of five classifiers.